luciebinder/ws-openness-2025/_sources/general-information/framework.md

 ![Image of the lecture folder structure of the repository of the course template](../static/lecture-folder-structure.png)

+In a moment, we will take a closer look at the possibilities Jupyter Book offers.

 ## GitHub Pages
 GitHub Pages lets you host your website directly from your GitHub repository, making it easy to publish course content, documentation, or personal projects.